Xomega-Net/Xomega.Docs/docs/visual-studio/modeling/domain.md

 ### Simple associations

-As we discussed [above](#pk1), the logical type on a simple key field of a domain object cannot be used on a key field of any other domain object, which allows Xomega to uniquely identify an object by just the logical type, and establish an implicit association to it from another object whenever you use that type, or its subtype, on one of its fields.
+As we discussed [above](#pk1), the logical type on a simple key field of a domain object cannot be used on a key field of any other domain object, which allows Xomega to uniquely identify an object by just the logical type and establish an implicit association to it from another object whenever you use that type, or its subtype, on one of its fields.

 The following example illustrates how the key field `customer id` of the `customer` object uses a dedicated type, also named `customer`, while the `customer id` field of the `sales order` object below it also uses this type, thereby referencing the `customer` object.